staticland/staticland/README.md

   staticland {command} [options]

 COMMANDS:
-  register,  create an account on a staticland server login,     log in to a staticland server logout,    log out of a staticland server deploy,    deploy a static site to a staticland server password,  change your password on a staticland server server,    switch between staticland servers you've logged in to whoami,    show which user you're using on which staticland server domain,    check if domain dns is correctly set up with a staticland server help,      show this help message
+  register    create an account on a staticland server login       log in to a staticland server logout      log out of a staticland server deploy      deploy a static site to a staticland server password    change your password on a staticland server server      switch between staticland servers you've logged in to whoami      show which user you're using on which staticland server domain      check if domain dns is correctly set up with a staticland server help        show this help message

 DEPLOY
   staticland deploy site/ example.com